Understanding Executive Function: What It Is and Why It Matters

 Challenge 1: Forgetting to Check Backlogs

 Solution: Build backlog review directly into your Daily Aiming Ritual as a non-negotiable step.
 Create physical or digital reminders that prompt this review.
 If you need to, set a recurring daily reminder that reminds you to check all backlogs before assigning tasks to your daily todo list.
-Alternatively, create a flow-chart or check-list that helps you do each important planning step in sequence.
-Do this until the habit of always checking all your backlogs became automatic.
+Alternatively, create a flow-chart or check-list you can consult that helps you remember to do each important planning step in sequence.
+Do this until the habit of always checking all your backlogs becomes automatic.

 Challenge 2: Too Many Backlogs

-Solution: Conduct a backlog audit and consolidate your excess backlogs.
-Merge related backlogs.
-Use tags, categories, or sections within your remaining backlogs to maintain your organization.
+Solution: Conduct a backlog audit, then merge related backlogs so that you go forward with fewer of them.
+Use tags, categories, or sections within your remaining backlogs to maintain your desired degree of organization.

 Solution: Implement strict limits on how many tasks you're allowed to put on your daily todo list.
 The "Rule of 3" works well for many clients.
-Identify just three priority tasks for the day, with perhaps 2-3 additional "bonus" items that you can work on but only if time permits.
-If you keep a physical todo list, consider using a smaller piece of paper which won't hold as many tasks to keep you from overloading your daily todo list.
+Identify just three priority tasks for the day, with perhaps 2-3 additional "bonus" items that you can work on only if time and energy permit.
+If you keep a physical todo list, consider writing it using a smaller piece of paper that holds fewer tasks.

 Challenge 4: "List Anxiety"

 Solution: Implement regular backlog maintenance rituals to keep your backlogs manageable.
-Practice grounding exercises before doing backlog maintenance.
-For instance, practicing a brief breathing routine before begining the work.
-Take three deep breaths while reminding yourself, "These are just possibilities, not obligations.
-I get to choose what matters now."
+Practice grounding exercises before doing your backlog maintenance.
+For instance, practicing a brief breathing exercise before begining your backlog maintenance work.
+Take three deep breaths to relax your mind and body.
+Remind yourself, "These tasks I'm writing down are just hopeful possibilities, not obligations.
+I get to choose what matters now.
+It's okay if I don't get it all done."

 Challenge 5: System Maintenance Fatigue